 How the Competition Works

 - The letter must be on a single side of an A4 sheet of paper, using your best handwriting.

-- Write a letter to an ‘Old Friend’, telling them about a book that you will always cherish as your friend.
+- Write a letter to an ‘Old Friend’, telling them about a book that you will always cherish (this could be a book that you consider just like a friend to you).
 The letter should be addressed to someone who you consider as an ‘Old Friend’- someone who you may have known for many years or someone who is old in years.